-The Eye Surgery Fund is a project of the board of directors of the Rocky Mountain Lions Eye Bank (RMLEB).
-It is a cooperative effort with the Lions clubs and Ophthalmologists of Colorado and Wyoming.
+The Eye Surgery Fund is a project of the board of directors of the Rocky Mountain Lions Eye Bank.
+It is a cooperative effort with the Lions clubs and ophthalmologists of Colorado and Wyoming.

-It is the responsibility of the Responsible Lion to complete the Applicant Portion, the Sponsoring Club Portion and the Cover Sheet.
-The Responsible Lion will confirm eligibility of the applicant as outline in these instructions, will work with the surgeon’s contact person in regard to the type of surgery needed and the rates accepted for the surgery.
-Once the cost of the surgery has been determined, the Responsible Lion will provide sufficient information to confirm that all portions of the cost of the surgery will be covered.
+It is the function of the Responsible Lion to complete the Applicant Portion, the Sponsoring Club Portion and the Cover Sheet.
+The Responsible Lion will confirm the eligibility of the applicant as outlined in these instructions, will work with the surgeon’s contact person in regard to the type of surgery needed, and the rates accepted for the surgery.
+Once the cost of the surgery has been determined, the Responsible Lion will provide sufficient information to confirm all portions of the cost of the surgery will be covered.

 Upon receipt of final approval from the Chairman of the ESF committee, the Responsible Lion shall inform the applicant and provide approval confirmation to the surgeon’s contact person.
 The surgery can then be scheduled.

-Following completion of the surgery, he/she shall assist the surgeon’s contact person in completing the Verification of Surgical Treatment.
-Once he/she received the funds from the ESF, he/she will insure that all costs of the surgery are paid.
-In summary, the Responsible Lion must be sure that all expenses connected with the surgery are paid.
+Following the completion of the surgery, the Responsible Lion will assist the surgeon’s contact person in completing the Verification of Surgical Treatment.
+Once the Responsible Lion receives the funds from the ESF, the Lion will ensure all costs of the surgery are paid.
+In summary, the Responsible Lion must ensure all expenses connected with the surgery are paid.

-Applicant Portion- This portion determines the applicant’s eligibility.
+Applicant Portion- Determines the applicant’s eligibility.
 It also includes Identification and Consent for Use and Disclosure of Personal and Health Information.
 This portion must be completed by the Responsible Lion and include his/her signature as well as the applicant’s signature or the signature of the legal representative.
-The applicant must have pursued all available existing support such as Welfare, SSI, Medicare, Veterans benefits, etc.
+The applicant must have pursued all available existing support such as Welfare, SSI, Medicare, Veteran's benefits, etc.

-Medical Portion- This portion certifies medical need.
-This portion is completed by the contact person for the surgeon.
-The Responsible Lion works with the applicant and ophthalmologist to complete this Certification of Medical Need.
-The surgeon, surgical facility and anesthesiologist must be willing to discount or waive their fees.
-Each director has a list of the most common surgeries, the Medicare codes and the maximum allowable Medicare rate that the board will consider.
+Medical Portion- Certifies medical need.
+This portion is completed by the surgeon's contact person.
+The Responsible Lion works with the applicant and ophthalmologist to complete the Certification of Medical Need.
+The surgeon, surgical facility, and anesthesiologist must be willing to discount or waive their fees.
+Each director has a list of the most common surgeries, the Medicare codes, and the maximum allowable Medicare rate that the board will consider.
 Any surgeries not included in this list will be considered on a case by case basis.

-Sponsoring Lions Club Portion- This portion determines the sponsorship of the applicant by the local Lions club.
-A brief history of the clubs association with the applicant shall be completed.
-Since this is a cooperative effort, some financial assistance is requested from the local Lions club and/or other sources.
+Sponsoring Lions Club Portion- Determines the sponsorship of the applicant by the local Lions club.
+A brief history of the club's association with the applicant shall be completed.
+Since this is a cooperative effort, some financial assistance is requested from the local Lions club.

-Once the Responsible Lion has completed the application, it should be delivered to your district Eye Bank Director.
+Once the Responsible Lion has completed the application, the Lion should send it to the appropriate district board director.

-The application will be presented by your director at the by-monthly RMLEB-ESF committee meeting with the original signed copy of the application being presented to the Chairman of the committee.
+The application will be presented by the director at the by-monthly RMLEB-ESF committee meeting with the original signed copy of the application being presented to the Chairman of the committee.

-Following the aforementioned meeting, your director will notify the Responsible Lion regarding the status of the application.
-Official notification of the board’s decision will be mailed to the Responsible Lion, with a copy to your director, within 4 working days of the board meeting.
+Following the aforementioned meeting, the director will notify the Responsible Lion regarding the status of the application.
+Official notification of the board’s decision will be mailed to the Responsible Lion, with a copy to the director, within 4 working days of the board meeting.
 This document may be used when notifying the surgeon’s contact person.

 The Responsible Lion needs to provide the surgeon’s office with the ESF Verification of Surgical Treatment form.

-Following the surgery, the Responsible Lion will notify his/her district EB director.
+Following the surgery, the Responsible Lion will notify the board director.
 The surgeon’s contact person shall complete the ESF Verification of Surgical Treatment.
 It is imperative that the Cost of Treatment include ALL fees for the surgery because payment will be based upon this figure.
-This form should be faxed to the Chairman of the Eye Surgery Committee.
+This form should be sent to the Chairman of the Eye Surgery Committee.

-Upon receipt of said Verification, the Chairman of the ESF committee shall disperse funds, 1 check per surgery, to the sponsoring Lions club.
-Said payment shall be mailed to the Responsible Lion at the address provided on the Cover Sheet with a copy to the director or to the director if specified.
+Upon receipt of said Verification, the Chairman of the Eye Surgery committee shall disperse funds, one check per surgery, to the sponsoring Lions club.
+Said payment shall be mailed to the Responsible Lion at the address provided on the Cover Sheet with a copy also provided to the board director.

 The Responsible Lion shall deliver all funds for full payment of the surgery.
 It may be necessary for the Responsible Lion to acquire funds from the other sources and for the club treasurer to make payment to more than one entity involved with the surgery.

-Any notification of non-payment of surgery shall result in the Chairman of the ESF committee notifying the director who will in turn notify the Responsible Lion.
-The Responsible Lion MUST be sure that all expenses connected with the surgery are paid.
+Any notification of non-payment of surgery shall result in the Chairman of the Eye Surgery committee notifying the board director who will, in turn, notify the Responsible Lion.
+The Responsible Lion MUST ensure all expenses connected with the surgery are paid.